Robert F. Mullen, PhD

 Negative Self-Beliefs and Image

 These SAD-induced attitudes, rules, and assumptions result in distorted and maladaptive understandings of the self and the world.
 In psychology, experts present two forms of behavior – adaptive and maladaptive.
 Adaptive behavior is behavior that is positive and functional.
-Maladaptive behaviors are dysfunctional behaviors. that unique characteristic of SAD.
-They distort our perception and we ‘adapt’ negatively (maladapt) to stimuli or situations.
+Maladaptive behaviors distort our perception and we ‘adapt’ negatively (maladapt) to stimuli or situations.
 To analogize, if the room is sunny and welcoming, SAD tells us it is dark and unapproving.

-We briefly discussed how SAD utilizes propaganda to convince us of the validity of our self-destructive thoughts and behaviors.
+We briefly discussed how SAD disseminates propaganda and disinformation to convince us of the validity of our self-destructive thoughts and behaviors.
 Propaganda is the distribution of biased and misleading information.
-SAD utilizes propaganda to convince us of the validity of our self-annihilating thoughts and behaviors.
 We manifest the effectiveness of SAD propaganda through our maladaptive behaviors and cognitively distorted responses to our fears.

 Cognitive distortions are the exaggerated or irrational thought patterns involved in the perpetuation of our anxiety and depression.
 Everyone engages in cognitive distortions and is usually unaware of doing so.
 They reinforce or justify our toxic behaviors.
 They twist our thinking, painting an inaccurate picture of our self in the world.
 We distort reality to avoid or validate our irrational attitudes, rules, and assumptions.